Sápmi: Norway

-Swedish side
+Sweden

 Lapland is a large northwestern province of Sweden, wholly within Sápmi.
 The traditional provinces of Sweden are cultural and historical entities; for administrative and political purposes they were replaced by the counties of Sweden (län) in 1634.

 Five counties are wholly or partially within Sápmi.
 Län is formally governed by the landshövding, who is an envoy of the government and runs the government-appointed länsstyrelse that coordinates administration with national political goals for the county.
 Much of county politics is run by the county council or landsting, which is elected by the inhabitants of the county; but the counties' top positions are still determined by those who win the general elections of Sweden.

-Norrbotten is mostly covered by Sápmi, although the lower Tornedalen region is often excluded.
+Norrbotten County is mostly covered by Sápmi, although the lower Tornedalen region is often excluded.
 The administrative centre is Luleå in the Julev Sami area (Norrbotten includes North, Julev and Bithun areas).
 Current landshövding is Per-Ola Eriksson of the Centre Party.

-Sápmi covers the interior majority of Västerbotten, which are Ubmeje and South Sami regions.
+Sápmi covers the interior majority of Västerbotten County, which are Ubmeje and South Sami regions.
 The administrative centre is Umeå, and the current landshövding is Chris Heister from the conservative Moderate Party.

-Västernorrland is an old part of Sapmi and still is.
+Västernorrland County is an old part of Sapmi and still is.
 There are a lot of Sami on the coast of the Baltic Sea (Gulf of Bothnia).

-Jämtland is sometimes considered a part of the Sápmi cultural region, and is a South Sami county.
+Jämtland County is sometimes considered a part of the Sápmi cultural region and is a South Sami county.
 The administrative centre is Östersund.
 Current landshövding is Jöran Hägglund from the centre party Centerpartiet.

-Finnish side
+Finland

-Finland is subdivided into nineteen regions (maakunta).
-The regions are governed by regional councils, which are generally forums of cooperation between the municipalities and are not elected by direct popular vote.
-Lapland (Lappi) is the northernmost of the regions, which stretches farther south than Sápmi.
-North Sami, Skolt Sami, and Aanaar Sami are indigenous to the region.
+Finland is divided into nineteen regions (maakunta), each governed by regional councils.
+These councils serve as cooperative forums for municipalities rather than being elected through a direct popular vote.
+Lapland (Lappi, Lappland) is the northernmost region, extending further south than Sápmi and encompassing Southern Lapland (Peräpohjola, Nordbotten), historically regarded as the northernmost part of Ostrobothnia.
+The administrative centre is Rovaniemi.
+North Sami, Skolt Sami, and Aanaar Sami are Indigenous to the region.

-Four municipalities in the northern part of Finnish Lapland constitute the Sami Domicile Area, Sámiid Ruovttoguovlu, a region that is autonomous on issues regarding Sami culture and language.
+Four municipalities, Anár (Inari), Eanodat (Enontekiö), Ohcejohka (Utsjoki) and Soađegilli (Sodankylä) in the northern part of Finnish Lapland constitute the Sami Domicile Area, Sámiid Ruovttoguovlu, a region that is autonomous on issues regarding Sami culture and language.
+Ohcejohka is the only municipality in Finland with a Sami majority.

-Coats of Arms of Sami Communities
+Coats of arms of Sami communities

 Sports

-The region has its football team, the Sápmi football team, which is organised by FA Sápmi.
-It is a member of ConIFA and the host of 2014 ConIFA World Football Cup.
-Sápmi football team won the 2006 VIVA World Cup and hosted the 2008 event.
+The region has its own football team, the Sápmi football team, which is organised by FA Sápmi.
+It is a member of ConIFA and the host of the 2014 ConIFA World Football Cup.
+The Sápmi football team won the 2006 VIVA World Cup and hosted the 2008 event.

-The Tour de Barents is a cross-country skiing race held in the region.